davedawson/scrtchpd-lite/README.md

 All assets have been minimized, and use the least amount of code possible to accomplish the goal.
 A few notes:
 - The icons are minimized, inline `SVG` elements.
 - Class and ID names have been minimized to single characters.
-- All animations are based in `CSS`.
+- All animations are based in `CSS` for modern browsers.

 ### Size